IHE/ITI.Topologies/topologies.md

 Translation will generally be added to networks in the gateways.
 The gateways will expose one set of interfaces to the systems inside of the network, and a separate set of interfaces to systems outside of the network.
-They might even expose multiple functionally sets of interfaces inside or outside of the network, in order to offer a choice to the systems they must communicate with around which communication protocols can be used.
+They might even expose multiple sets of interfaces inside or outside of the network, in order to offer a choice to the systems they must communicate with around which communication protocols can be used.

 Example: Community A exposes two endpoints on its Responding Gateway: XCA and MHD.
 The community is implemented as an XDS Affinity Domain internally, so the MHD interface must translate between XDS and MHD messages.